rails/rails/guides/source/active_record_validations_callbacks.md

 !images/error_messages.png(Error messages)!

 NOTE: The appearance of the generated HTML will be different from the one shown, unless you have used scaffolding.
-See "Customizing the Error Messages CSS":#customizing-error-messages-css.
+See [Customizing the Error Messages CSS](#customizing-error-messages-css).

 You can also use the `error_messages_for` helper to display the error messages of a model assigned to a view template.
 It is very similar to the previous example and will achieve exactly the same result.